hackle/blog-rust/raw/tables-for-file-structure.md

 # Question

-At this point of time, let me raise this question: is application architecture the same problem as the expression problem?
+This is the time I raise the question: in the essence, is application architecture the same problem as the expression problem?